The Section 8 crew present hot dogs and cocktails at their neighbouring Chinatown bar

 Ferdydurke is a bar for the adult in you who demands a good drink, with a serve of grungy fun for your never-say-die side.

 Up the stairs, past the stencil art and outdoor smoking deck, is a lofty space of exposed bricks and beams, flickering from the glow of a fireplace at one end and candles at the other.
-Throw in some Vietnamese snacks at school lunch prices (the banh mi baguette of pork, pate, coriander and fresh chopped chilli costs $5) and you could take it for a swish student bar.
-But then there are the drinks.
-There are no snakebites here.
+Throw in some snacks at school lunch prices (the chargrilled corn with Dorito crumbs, green chilli and lime costs $6) and you could take it for a swish student bar.
+Fittingly, hot dogs and cheesy toasties are their main draw.

 The back bar holds its own against most cocktail dens in town.
 Don Julio Anejo tequila; Old Tom gin; Monkey Shoulder whisky.
 Even if the crew sucked at cocktails we’d be happy with a lowball and a cube of ice.
 But they don’t suck, and do the classics like a Punt e Mes and Campari Americano, and a Vesper martini of vodka and gin with aplomb.
 Try a Blood and Sand of Cherry Heering, Dolin Rouge and orange juice which hits a high note thanks to a decent slug of oak-aged Compass Box Spice Tree whisky.